stepzen-dev/examples/with-apollo/getting-started/README.md

 Note, both subgraphs contain mocked up data.

 We will federate using Apollo Federation so that business' returns locations close to a customer's address can be requested.
+Managed federation will be used so that the supergraph's definition is maintained in your Apollo account.

 In each case the SDL and configuration for the subgraphs has already been setup, each subgraph's `README.md` provides information on how the subgraphs were easily created.